 - Used these distances to map the globular cluster distribution in space.

-- Sketch based on Shapley's original data, uncorrected for interstellar
+- Graph based on Shapley's original 1918 globular cluster data.

-absorption.
-The Sun is located at the center of the axes
+The Sun is located at the center of the axes as the yellow sun symbol,

-(looking roughly side-on), and the center of the Milky Way inferred
+and the center of the Milky Way inferred from the distribution of

 The Greater Milky Way